 - Promote establishment of a Common Spatial Data Infrastructure (CSDI) to enable sharing of geospatial data and support the smart city blueprint of ITB.

 - Introduced the Technology Voucher Programme to facilitate the adoption of technology by small-and-medium enterprises (SMEs) for upgrading and improving productivity.

 Being an international financial hub complemented by a highly developed ICT sector and an increasingly conducive start-up ecosystem, Hong Kong’s Fintech industry has witnessed significant growth in recent years.
-Hong Kong has 138 Fintech start-ups, up 60% from 2015 according to InvestHK’s 2016 start-up survey.
+The number of fintech start-ups in Hong Kong rose by more than double from 138 in 2016 to 456 in 2019.

 - Providing a base for new and established Fintechs which target Hong Kong and the Asia-Pacific region which, particularly given the large number of regional financial operations based in Hong Kong, constitutes the territory’s natural catchment area;

 - Focusing on B2B Fintech, i.e. fintech firms and businesses that serve incumbent financial institutions, aiming to meet their regional needs;

 - Attracting Mainland Fintech, IT and e-commerce companies to set up in Hong Kong as a base for regional and international expansion.

 Hong Kong would also be able to support incoming international Fintechs seeking expansion into the Mainland.
 While major Mainland banks and insurance companies have set up presence in Hong Kong, companies operating in Hong Kong can also have easy access to the Mainland’s Fintech leaders.